 The Lower Klamath Project (FERC No. 14803) consists of four hydroelectric developments on the Klamath River: J.C.
 Boyle, Copco No. 1, Copco No. 2, and Iron Gate (Figure 1-1).
 Specifically, the reach between J.C.
-Boyle dam and Iron Gate dam is known as the Hydroelectric Reach.
-In September of 2016, the Klamath River Renewal Corporation (Renewal Corporation) filed an Application for Surrender of License for Major Project and Removal of Project Works, FERC Project Nos.
+Boyle Dam and Iron Gate Dam is known as the Hydroelectric Reach.
+In September of 2016, the Renewal Corporation filed an Application for Surrender of License for Major Project and Removal of Project Works, FERC Project Nos.
 2082-063 & 14803-001 (License Surrender).
 The Renewal Corporation filed the License Surrender Application as the dam removal entity for the purpose of implementing the Klamath River Hydroelectric Settlement (KHSA).
 In November of 2020, the Renewal Corporation filed its Definite Decommissioning Plan (DDP) as Exhibits A-1 and A-2 to its Amended License Surrender Application (ALSA).
-The DDP is the Renewal Corporation's comprehensive plan to physically remove the Lower Klamath Project and achieve a free-flowing condition and volitional fish passage, site remediation and restoration, and avoidance of adverse downstream impacts (Proposed Action).
-The Limits of Work is a geographic area that encompasses dam removal and restoration related activities associated with the Proposed Action.
-The Limits of Work may extend beyond the Federal Energy Regulatory Commission (Commission) boundary associated with the Lower Klamath Project where specifically noted.
+The DDP is the Renewal Corporation's comprehensive plan to physically remove the Project and achieve a free-flowing condition and volitional fish passage, site remediation and restoration, and avoidance of adverse downstream impacts (Proposed Action).
+In November 2022, the Commission approved the ALSA and issued the License Surrender Order (LSO) approving facility removal and habitat restoration.